Vedeneb/HA-SmartThings-Find/README.md

 - **Feature Constraints**: The integration can only support features available on the [SmartThings Find website](https://smartthingsfind.samsung.com/).
 For instance, stopping a SmartTag from ringing is not possible due to API limitations (while other devices do support this; not yet implemented)

 ## Notes on authentication
 The integration simulates Samsung login using QR code.
-It stores the retrieved JSESSIONID-Cookie and uses it for further requests. **It is not yet known, how long the session is valid!** While it did work for at least a few days for me, there's no definite answer and the session might become invalid anytime!
-As a precaution I implemented a reauth-flow: In case the session expires, Home Assistant will inform you and you have to repeat the QR code login process.
+It stores the retrieved JSESSIONID-Cookie and uses it for further requests. **It is not yet known, how long exactly the session is valid!** While it did work at least for several weeks for me and others, there's no definite answer and the session might become invalid anytime!
+As a precaution I implemented a reauth-flow: In case the session expires, Home Assistant will inform you and you can easily repeat the QR code login process.

 ## Notes on connection to the devices
 Being able to let a SmartTag ring depends on a phone/tablet nearby which forwards your request via Bluetooth.
-If your phone is not near your tag, you can't ring it.
+If your phone is not near your tag, you can't make it ring.
 The location should still update if any Galaxy device is nearby.

 If ringing your tag does not work, first try to let it ring from the [SmartThings Find website](https://smartthingsfind.samsung.com/).
 If it does not work from there, it can not work from Home Assistant too!
 Note that letting it ring with the SmartThings Mobile App is not the same as the website.
 Just because it does work in the App, does not mean it works on the web.
 So always use the web version to do your tests.